 The following are steps to take:

-- Assess whether or not you have a problem and if so the nature of your problem.
-Not all substance use disorders are the same in severity and not all require the same treatment approach.
+- Assess whether or not you have a problem and, if so, the nature of your problem.
+Not all substance use disorders are the same in severity, and not all require the same treatment approach.

 - Talk openly and honestly with your family or trusted loved ones.
 They may be able to provide you with social support as you decide the best next steps for you.

 - Contact a professional.
 Your college campus will likely have health care or mental health providers who can help you choose the next steps.
 If you have a primary care doctor, they can also put you in contact with someone who can help you figure out what’s next.
+Many times, substance abuse is related to mental health and is a co-occurring disorder.
+For example, you may be self-medicating to deal with symptoms of depression or anxiety.
+If this could be the case, speaking with a counselor can help you find other coping mechanisms or obtain properly prescribed medications under a doctor’s supervision.

-Addiction Treatment Options
+Addiction Treatment to Consider

-Hotlines and Resources
+Hotlines and Resources:

 There are national hotlines and resources available to college students who could be dealing with substance abuse or mental health issues.